 How Long Does it Take to Remove and Reinstall Solar Panels?

 The longer your system is de-energized, the more energy savings you’ll miss out on.
-That’s why it’s important to coordinate removing and reinstalling solar panels efficiently.
+That’s why it’s important to coordinate the removal and reinstallation of solar panels efficiently.

 For most residential solar panel removal and reinstallation projects, expect the following timeline: